mmistakes/made-mistakes-jekyll/_drafts/pencil.md

 ### How does Blending work in other apps?

 Apps that support FiftyThree's SDK (like Procreate) get some special abilities when connecting Pencil to them.
-In Procreate for example, your finger will activate the Smudge tool so you can freely switch between it and the Paint tool.
+In Procreate for example, your finger will activate the **Smudge tool** so you can freely switch between it and the Paint tool.

 <figure>
   <img src="http://placehold.it/640x480" alt="video connecting Pencil to Procreate and using Smudge">
-  <figcaption>Quickly switch between painting and smudging with Pencil and Procreate.</figcaption>
+  <figcaption>[Video of Pencil used in Procreate] Quickly switch between painting and smudging with Pencil and Procreate.</figcaption>
 </figure>

 <div class="notice-info" markdown="1">
 #### ProTip: Pencil's Eraser in Procreate
-And just like with Paper, Pencil's eraser will you guessed it... erase in Procreate as well.
-The current Erase tool settings will be used whenever you flip Pencil on it's top to erase mistakes.
+And just like with Paper, Pencil's physical eraser will trigger the eraser tool in Procreate.
+The current Erase tool settings will be used whenever you flip Pencil on it's top to correct mistakes.
 </div>

 ### Paper and Blend settings